-For instance, my father-in-law likes his water iced-cold.
+For instance, my father-in-law likes his water ice-cold.

-I and my wife prefer something warmer because it helps calm our stomachs.
+My wife and I prefer something warmer because it helps calm our stomachs.

-Whatever your preference is find the right temperature that will appeal to you the most.
+Whatever your preference is to find the right temperature that will appeal to you the most.

 Keep in mind that there are certain principles that you should follow regardless of your preference.

-During a strenuous workout, drinking cool water will help cool down your body faster than drinking warm water.
+During a strenuous workout, drinking cold water will help cool down your body faster than drinking warm water.

-Early in the morning, drinking warm water is better for your digestive track than drinking cold water that can shock your system in a bad way.
+Early in the morning, drinking warm water is better for your digestive tract than drinking cold water that can shock your system in the wrong way.

 To wrap up

 Drinking enough water is a habit we need to develop if we want to live a long and healthy lifestyle.
-In fact a lot of the diseases can be prevented with a healthy lifestyle with water as the main hydration source.
+A lot of the diseases can be prevented with a healthy lifestyle with water as the main hydration source.

-These hacks are just some of the ways I found through research that can help you drink more water.
-IF you have any to share please leave a comment below.
+If you have any to share, please leave a comment below.
 I’d love to hear what you have to share.